pplmx/h2h-go/README.md

 ## License

-This project is licensed under the MIT License.
+`h2h` is licensed under the MIT

+This version is more concise and maintains the essential information.
+The introduction is more succinct, and the usage instructions are clearer.
+Let me know if you need further assistance!😊